onehashai/onehash-connect/help/search-for-messages.md

 ## Linking to search results

-When you search Zulip, the URL shown in the address bar of the Zulip web app is a permanent link to your search.
+When you search OneHash Connect, the URL shown in the address bar of the OneHash Connect web app is a permanent link to your search.
 You can share this link with others, and they will see *their own* search results for your query.

 ## Search filters reference

-A summary of the search filters above is available in the Zulip app.
+A summary of the search filters above is available in the OneHash Connect app.

 {start_tabs}